apache/arrow/docs/source/developers/cpp.rst

 .. code-block:: shell

    make parquet

+On Linux and macOS If you do not have Apache Thrift installed on your system, or you are building with ``-DThrift_SOURCE=BUNDLED``, you must install ``bison`` and ``flex`` packages.
+On Windows we handle these build dependencies automatically when building Thrift from source.

 Running ``ctest -L unittest`` will run all built C++ unit tests, while ``ctest -L parquet`` will run only the Parquet unit tests.
 The unit tests depend on an